kb1900/Cultris-Tetris-AI/README.md

   - Explore novel training methods and better NN structures

 # Short Term To do:
-  - Integrate a simulated combo system that mimics Cultris (in progress)
+  - ~Integrate a simulated combo system that mimics Cultris~ (Complete!)
-  - Reduce board scoring iterations for redundant boards (e.g. only checking 10 O piece boards as opposed to 30)
+  - ~Reduce board scoring iterations for redundant boards~ (Complete!)
+  - Create an autoencoder environment to generate training data for CNN training (in progress)
+  - Integrate keras + tensorflow backend for CNN model creation
   - Create a self-play one vs one environment for the agents to train with
+  - Fix matrix desync with Cultris due to sliding garbage detection issues (in progress)

 ### Installation